Ravenswood Australian Women’s Art Prize

 She is an experienced educator and artist and has a passion for Australian contemporary Indigenous art.
 Kathryn believes in the importance of creativity and for today’s students to develop an understanding of diverse cultures through visual arts.

-Katrina Collins – Guest Judge
+Katrina Collins – Judge

 Ravenswood Alumni Katrina Collins is a passionate art educator and artist.
 With a Bachelor of Art Education and a post-graduate degree in painting, Katrina has held dual roles as a practising artist and art educator in a wide range of contexts for 40 years.